Lincoln Neighborhood Corridor Plan (LiNC)

-The Lincoln Neighborhood Corridor Plan is currently evaluating a range of short- and long-term enhancements to the public right of way on Lincoln Boulevard between the I-10 Freeway and the City limits at Ozone Avenue.
-Utilizing a strategy that balances tactical urbanism and the desire for “Pop-Up Placemaking” with long-range capital improvements, the Plan also incorporates a layer of policy and program level recommendations for creating a more functional, aesthetically pleasing pedestrian experience that is supported and/or managed by the local business community and property owners.
+The Lincoln Neighborhood Corridor Plan (The "LiNC") is currently evaluating a range of short- and long-term enhancements to the public right of way on Lincoln Boulevard between the I-10 Freeway and the City limits at Ozone Avenue.
+Utilizing a strategy that balances tactical urbanism and the desire for “Pop-Up Placemaking” (such as the recently installed Utility Box Artwork) with long-range capital improvements like new medians and crosswalks, the Plan also incorporates a layer of policy and program level recommendations for creating a more functional, aesthetically pleasing pedestrian experience that is supported and/or managed by the local business community and property owners.

 Interest in the reimagining of Lincoln Boulevard was stimulated by the relinquishment of the boulevard to the City of Santa Monica from Caltrans in 2012.
 The transfer of title to Santa Monica resulted in a street resurfacing project in 2013 that sought to improve operations and improve future transit efficiency by modifying right-of-way striping to accommodate potential dedicated bus lanes.
 Pedestrian connectivity was also addressed by cleaning up several crosswalk markings and providing appropriate signage.
 The resurfacing project improved the visual condition of Lincoln Boulevard, but left more substantive streetscape improvements, policy recommendations and other enhancements to the Lincoln Neighborhood Corridor Plan.

 What is in the Works?